Rojakaveh/MultiBasinCalibration/README.md

 The code for implementation Leave One Out Cross-Validation.

 ### R package that needs to be installed:
-•   Zoo
+•   httr
-•   Metrics
+•   EcoHydRology
-•   hydroGOF
+•   curl
 •   tidyverse
 •   lubridate
-•   imputeTS
+•   data.table
 •   forecast
+•   rnoaa
+•   dplyr
+•   SWATmodel
-•   bigleaf
+•   ggplot2